Foreign Secretary Liz Truss enters race to be next UK PM

 With many lawmakers unhappy with the disgraced Mr Johnson remaining in office until a successor is found, the party is likely to accelerate the election process.

-It could insist that candidates have the backing of about 30 lawmakers to enter the process, before voting begins this week to whittle the number down to two.
+It could insist that candidates have the backing of about 30 politicians to enter the process, before voting begins this week to whittle the number down to two.

 The issue of tax cuts was fast becoming the central battle in the race with nearly all of the candidates promising to cut business or personal taxes.